maelyg/ONTViSc-hands-on-training/README.md

 In MT001, most of the reads are short, so we will not perform a quality filtering step as most of the data would otherwise be filtered out.
 In ONT300, we recover a lot of reads that are 10k in length so we can confidently perform a quality filtering step based on length since the sample was an amplicon and was sequenced at very high depth.

-## Example of whole genome sequencing
+## Analysing whole genome sequencing samples
+**Exercise 4:**
-**Sample MT001, MT002, MT010 and MT011** are samples that were derived using direct cDNA sequencing kit (SQK-DCS109) followed by whole genome sequencing using [Flongle](https://nanoporetech.com/products/sequence/flongle).
+For this exercise we will use **sample MT001, MT002, MT010 and MT011** are samples that were derived using direct cDNA sequencing kit (SQK-DCS109) followed by whole genome sequencing using [Flongle](https://nanoporetech.com/products/sequence/flongle).
 Double-stranded (ds) cDNA was synthesised using random hexamers.

 The samples originate from different plant commodities (citrus, prunus and miscanthus) and contain different virus types: